azilinskaite/music-quiz/README.md

-Homepage project made using HTML, CSS, JavaScript.
+Music quiz project made using HTML, CSS, JavaScript and an external API.